How to deal with problems that may arise between landlords and tenants, and who is responsible for what.

 - Maintain the continued functioning of equipment and fixtures that are of basic need for reasonable and agreed upon living standards - such as the geyser, stove, light fittings and switches, pumps and motors, etc.

-Provided the repairs are not as a direct result of the tenants’ negligence, they will be for the owner’s account.
+Provided the repairs are not a direct result of the tenants’ negligence, they will be for the owner’s account.